history

 We believe that recovering addicts and alcoholics can regain their innate abilities to:

 In March of 2023, SRN purchased the empty lot next to Angie’s House of Freedom and Miracles on Warsaw Avenue.
-The purchase of this property will now allow us to develop the lower level of the Carriage House in the rear of the property, increase parking in the short term and plan future development of the site to increase our ability to serve addicts and alcoholics seeking recovery.
+Later that fall, we purchased the building adjacent to the lot.
+The purchase of these properties will increase parking in the short term, and we plan future development of the site to increase our ability to serve addicts and alcoholics seeking recovery.

 goals